 - Measure all of the dry ingredients into the bowl of your food processor.
 Pulse a few times to mix it all together.
 Add cold, cubed butter to the dry ingredients and pulse 5 to 6 times, or until most of the butter is in pea sized or smaller pieces.
 Pour into a mixing bowl and proceed with the rest of the biscuit recipe.

-Biscuit cutter - I've read some articles that suggest that you can cut biscuits with any old round thing you find laying around your kitchen.
+Biscuit cutter - I've read some articles that suggest that you can cut homemade biscuits with any old round thing you find laying around your kitchen.
 I disagree wholeheartedly.
 The technique I use to build flaky layers is amazing.
 Using a rounded-edge drinking glass to cut out the biscuits would ruin that.
 The dull edge would seal the biscuit edges, keeping them from rising to their full potential.

 For best results, use a sharp metal edge, like a biscuit cutter, or a even a knife, to cut clear, sharp edges to your biscuits.
 To avoid sealing the edges, do not twist your cutter.
 Press straight down and lift straight up.